 When to Get Tested?

-When you have hepatitis that your health practitioner suspects may be due to an autoimmune-related process
+When you have hepatitis that your healthcare practitioner suspects may be due to an autoimmune-related process

 A blood sample drawn from a vein in your arm